Raymond James slashes price target on Broadcom Inc. [AVGO] – find out why.

 Cutting-Edge Tomahawk 5 Family of Ethernet Chips Engineered to Accelerate AI/ML Deployments.

-Broadcom Inc. stock has also gained 2.25% of its value over the past 7 days.
-However, AVGO stock has inclined by 11.46% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 24.62% and gained 13.84% year-on date.
+Broadcom Inc. represents 418.00 million in outstanding shares, while the company has a total market value of $268.85 billion with the latest information.
+AVGO stock price has been found in the range of $631.53 to $648.18.

-The market cap for AVGO stock reached $268.69 billion, with 418.00 million shares outstanding and 414.94 million shares in the current float.
-Compared to the average trading volume of 2.22M shares, AVGO reached a trading volume of 3047396 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 2.27M shares, AVGO reached a trading volume of 2714825 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Broadcom Inc. [AVGO]:
+Here is what top equities market gurus are saying about Broadcom Inc. [AVGO]:

 Raymond James have made an estimate for Broadcom Inc. shares, keeping their opinion on the stock as Mkt Perform, with their previous recommendation back on March 02, 2023.
 While these analysts kept the previous recommendation, Exane BNP Paribas raised their target price to Outperform.
 The new note on the price target was released on February 28, 2023, representing the official price target for Broadcom Inc. stock.
 Previously, the target price had yet another drop from $662 to $659, while Truist kept a Buy rating on AVGO stock.
 On December 09, 2022, analysts increased their price target for AVGO shares from 540 to 555.